thradams/cake/ownership.md

 ## Abstract

 The objective is to statically check code and prevent bugs, including memory bugs like double free, null dereference and memory leaks.
-New qualifiers have been created to extend the type system and insert information at function declarations.
+New type-annotations have been created to extend the type system and insert information that defines contracts.

-Ultimately, we still have the same language, but with an improved type system that checks new contracts.
+Ultimately, we still have the same language, but with an improved type system that checks these contracts.

-These new contracts can be ignored, the language **and existing code patterns** remains unmodified.
+These new type-annotations can be ignored, the language **and existing code patterns** remains unmodified.

 ## Concepts